sikandarqaisar/Lambda-ApiGateway-and-dynamoDb-using-Serverless-Framework/README.md

 ## [](https://github.com/sikandarqaisar/Lambda-ApiGateway-and-dynamoDb-using-Serverless-Framework#structure)Structure

-This service has a separate directory for all the operations on dynamodb Table.
+This service has a separate directory for all the operations on dynamodb table.
 For each operation exactly one file exists e.g.  `lambdFunctions/delete.py`.
 In each of these files there is exactly one function defined in lambdaFunctions directory.

 - serverless.yml
 -  .gitignore